-You will likely be required by your lender to have homeowners insurance if you have a mortgage.
-Such insurance protects the mortgage lender, which has a lien on your property, in the event your home, is damaged.
+You will likely be required by your lender to have homeowner’s insurance if you have a mortgage.
+Such insurance protects the mortgage lender, which has a lien on your property; in the event, your home damaged.

 For those that do not have a mortgage, it is strongly advised you take out a policy — a significant asset, perhaps your biggest one, particularly given real estate values in New York City.
 You will likely want to protect your interest from an unfortunate event.
 It also protects you should someone get injured and decide to sue you.
 If you have purchased a condo or co-op, the board may also require you to buy insurance.

 Keep in mind; a homeowner’s insurance policy is different than a home warranty.
 The latter covers specific items in the home.
 For example, it could include the dishwasher, air conditioner, refrigerator, and washer/dryer, in the event one of these breaks down.
 It does not cover a loss from a natural disaster or theft, as a homeowner’s policy does.

 A standard insurance policy covers the home, along with possessions inside.
 They are protecting against damage to your property and any liability that may arise from injuries or property damage caused by you or your family members.
 Events such as fire, theft, and specific natural disasters are typically covered.
 Policies in this part of the country usually include wind damage (this may not be the case in other states, such as Florida).

 Most policies specifically exclude damage from floods and earthquakes.
 Although earthquakes are not a concern for apartment dwellers in New York City.
 Problems caused by a lack of maintenance, such as leaky pipes, will be your responsibility to fix.